List of Primetime Emmy Awards received by Netflix: Directing and Writing

 In 2013, David Fincher won for his work in House of Cards.
 The Duffer Brothers received two nominations for the first and second seasons of Stranger Things.
 The Crown has received six nominations, winning twice.
 Ozark was nominated six times, with Jason Bateman winning in 2019.
 Both, Bridgerton and Squid Game, were nominated for its debut seasons.
 Directors of Netflix's programs received eighteen nominations, winning four times.
+In 2024, The Crown received a seventh nomination for this category.